We bring patients, carers and clinicians together to prioritise research questions for the benefit of health research funders.

 - When setting up a PSP it is essential to identify partners and the patients, carers and clinicians affected by the health topic being considered.

-- Initial awareness meeting
+- Initial awareness or scoping meeting

 - It's optional, but some PSPs hold an initial awareness or launch meeting to raise the profile of the PSP among patient and clinician groups

 - Managing the PSP